hendurhance/laracaptcha/README.md

 ```php
 {!!
 LaraCaptcha::displayInvisibleButton('formIdentifier', 'Submit Button',['data-size' => 'invisible']) !!}
 ```
-*Note: The first parameter is the form identifier, the second is the button label (Submit Button), and the third is an array of attributes for the widget, see [doc](https://developers.google.com/recaptcha/docs/invisible#render_param)*
+*Note: The first parameter is the form identifier, the second is the button label (Submit Button), and the third is an array of attributes for the widget, see [doc](https://developers.google.com/recaptcha/docs/invisible#render_param).
+Add the **formIdentifier** value as the id in the form element*
 #### Validating Captcha
 Add the following to your validation rules:
 ```php